Ze-Rax/TrackmaniaFlagRush/README.md

 ## 4. Validating

 When you have placed all the required landmarks and configured them appropriatly, then the map will automatically be validated; There is no need to drive the map and clicking the green validation flag won’t even have any function.
-If you’re map is still invalid and you don’t know why, then you can click on the red flag in the bottom right; An error message should pop up, telling you what requirements are not fullfilled.
+If your map is still invalid and you don’t know why, then you can click on the red flag in the bottom right; An error message should pop up, telling you what requirements are not fullfilled.

 ## 5. Optional FlagRush name tag